nlimpert/crosscut/guideline.rst

    This section should show up only for the scenarios "linux" and "all".

-.. scenario:: turtle_bot_3
+.. scenario:: turtlebot_3

-   This section should show up only for turtle_bot_3 and "all".
+   This section should show up only for turtlebot_3 and "all".

-.. scenario:: turtle_sim
+.. scenario:: turtlesim

-   This section should show up only for turtle_sim and "all".
+   This section should show up only for turtlesim and "all".

 .. level:: advanced